Iguanacolossus/Capstone3-TBA/README.md

 ## How did it learn?
 ![spectrogram_lr](images/model4_specs_300.png)
-Since the validation loss is going up and up, instead of more training time I will make the architecture more complex (more trainable parameters) to see if it will help the model by extracting more features out of the images to learn with.
+Since the validation loss is going up and up, instead of more training time I will make the architecture more complex (more trainable parameters) to see if it will help the model by extracting more features out of the images.
 <br>

 ## New Architecture
 ![deeper1](images/deeper1_sumary.png)<br>
 ![depper1_lr](images/model_deeper1_specs_300.png)

 This deeper model is not doing better in terms of recall scores.
 As far as loss, It does worse with the doubled amount of trainable parameters.
 After talking to an associate about audio analysis with spectrograms I have concluded that the reason why my spectrograms are doing so pooling may be due to the fact that they are very small.
-I do not know that the sample rate or length of samples was used in the  Jiang and Yin (2015) paper.
+I do not know that the sample rate or length of samples used in the  Jiang and Yin (2015) paper.
 But, compared to music signals that utilize spectrogram modeling, this accelerometer sampling rate is 3000 times lower leading to much fewer time windows to map to the spectrogram and very low-resolution images.

 ## **Long Short-term Memory Recurrent Neural Network (LTSM)**
-I am choosing to try and model with LTSMs because they are known for there ability to classify time series data.
+I am choosing to try the classification with an  LSTMs RNN because they are known for there ability to classify time series data.

 ## LTSM1 Neural Network
-I first try a very simple LTSM and train for 900 epochs<br>
+I first try a very simple LSTM and train for 900 epochs<br>
 ![lstm1_sum](images/LSTM1_summary.png)

 The recall is extremely unstable and is staying roughly around 2% after 75 epochs. <br>